Tutorial: Optimize indexing by using the push API

 await TestBatchSizesAsync(searchClient, numTries: 3);

-When you run the function, you should see an output like below in your console:
+When you run the function, you should see an output in your console like the following example:

 Identify which batch size is most efficient and then use that batch size in the next step of the tutorial.
 You might see a plateau in MB/s across different batch sizes.

-Now that we've identified the batch size we intend to use, the next step is to begin to index the data.
+Now that you identified the batch size you intend to use, the next step is to begin to index the data.
 To index data efficiently, this sample:

-Uncomment lines 41 through 49 and rerun and the program.
+Uncomment lines 41 through 49, and then rerun the program.
 On this run, the sample generates and sends batches of documents, up to 100,000 if you run the code without changing the parameters.

 Use multiple threads/workers